Step-by-step guide on how to file for a divorce in England & Wales

 Starting the divorce or dissolution process can feel daunting.
 Understanding the divorce process can reduce stress and help you find the best way to file for divorce.

-In this guide, we will take you through the entire process of filing for a divorce step-by-step but first, let’s look at what your options are for managing the divorce process.
+In this guide, we’ll take you through the entire process of applying for a divorce step-by-step, but first, let’s look at what your options are for managing the divorce process

-What options do I have when filing for a divorce or dissolution?
+What options do I have when applying for a divorce or dissolution?

 DIY divorce

-What is a DIY divorce in the UK?
-A DIY divorce is where you manage the divorce process yourself and you can do so online using the government's divorce portal.
+A DIY divorce is where you manage the divorce process yourself.
+You can do this online using and you can do so online using the government's divorce portal.

 amicable online divorce service

-What do you need to start divorce proceedings?
+What do you need to start your divorce?

-At least one address for you and or your ex must be in England or Wales.
+At least one address for you and/or your ex-partner must be in England or Wales.

 To decide whether you're applying together in a joint application, or alone as a sole applicant.

-Divorce process guide- step-by-step how to file for divorce in England and Wales.
+Divorce process guide: file for divorce in England and Wales step-by-step

 Step one: Complete the divorce application

-Submitting your divorce or dissolution application is how you initially file for divorce and there are various ways of doing this.
+Submitting your divorce or dissolution application is how you initially apply for your divorce and there are various ways of doing this.
 You can do this part yourself.
-Alternatively, if you want/ need support from a divorce expert, read through the various options available to you in our straightforward guide to divorce options or speak to one of our experts today to discuss your personal situation and how we can help you.
+Alternatively, if you want/need support from a divorce expert, read through the various options available to you in our straightforward guide to divorce options or speak to one of our experts today to discuss your personal situation and how we can help you.

 You will have to decide whether you would like to make a sole application or a joint divorce application.
-Be very careful to fill out each box as required – spell everything correctly and use the help print on the side of the divorce application or on the government website for help with this.
+Be very careful to fill out each box as required – spell everything correctly and use the small print on the government website for help with this.

-If you’ve chosen the online route, the respondent is sent a letter with log-in details for them to acknowledge receipt of the petition online.
+The respondent is sent a letter with login details for them to acknowledge receipt of the petition online.

 Step three: Apply for your decree nisi (D84)